project-alice-assistant/ProjectAlice/README.md

 # ProjectAlice
-Project Alice is a smart home assistant completly based on [Snips](https://snips.ai) that is modular and extensible.
-Snips runs entirely offline and therefor **guarantees** your privacy.
+Project Alice is a smart voice home assistant completely based on [Snips](https://snips.ai) that is modular and extensible.
+Since Snips runs entirely offline and never sends or shares your voice interactions with anyone, Project Alice **guarantees** your privacy in your home or wherever you’re using Project Alice.

-To go further we've built on top of Snips to propose some online alternatives and fallbacks, that are all disabled by default.
+However, as an option, since we've built Project Alice on top of Snips, Project Alice can be configured to use some online alternatives and fall backs (for example, using Amazon or Google’s Text to Speech engines), just like Snips.
+Since Snips (and the Project Alice team) strongly believe that decisions about your privacy should be made by you and you alone, these options are all disabled by default.

 # Installing
 Please follow the wiki: https://github.com/project-alice-powered-by-snips/ProjectAlice/wiki/Installing